Lower GI X-ray

 A Word About Minimizing Radiation Exposure

-What are the limitations of Lower GI Tract Radiography?
+What are the limitations of a lower GI X-ray?

 X-ray imaging is not usually indicated for pregnant women.